Chiral supersolid and dissipative time crystal in Rydberg-dressed Bose-Einstein condensates with Raman-induced spin-orbit coupling: Introduction

 In this paper, we consider quasi-2D two-component BECs with Raman-induced SOC and balanced Rydberg interactions in a harmonic trap.
 Two ground-state phase diagrams are given.
-Due to the combined effects of Raman-induced SOC, Rydberg interactions and contact interactions, the system sustains rich ground-state structures including half-quantum vortex phase, stripe supersolid phase, toroidal stripe phase with a central Anderson-Toulouse coreless vortex, checkerboard supersolid phase, standing-wave supersolid phase, mirror-symmetric supersolid phase with skyrmion-antiskyrmion lattice pair, and chiral supersolid phase with a helical antiskyrmion lattice, which can be realized by modulating the Rydberg interaction strength, SOC strength, and Raman coupling strength.
-Additionally, it is shown that rotation and in-plane gradient magnetic field can lead to the destruction of the chiral supersolid phase and transform the ground state of the system into a miscible phase.
-Furthermore, we obtain the Bogoliubov excitation spectra of the quasi-2D two-component BECs with Raman-induced SOC and Rydberg interactions in free space by numerically solving the Bogoliubov de Gennes equation.
-The stability features and superfluid properties of the system are analyzed.
-Intriguingly, we find that for strong Rydberg interactions the two branches of the excitation spectra along the $x$ axis contact with each other at two points.
+Due to the combined effects of Raman-induced SOC, balanced Rydberg interactions and immiscible contact interactions, there are much richer quantum phases than those in the two-component homogeneous BECs with Rashba (Dresselhaus) SOC, imbalanced Rydberg interactions and miscible contact interactions \cite{Han}.
+In particular, we demonstrate that Raman-induced SOC can lead to a greater variety of stripe phases and supersolid phases.
+Specifically, the quantum phases include half-quantum vortex phase, stripe supersolid phase, toroidal stripe phase with a central Anderson-Toulouse coreless vortex, checkerboard supersolid phase, standing-wave supersolid phase, mirror-symmetric supersolid phase with skyrmion-antiskyrmion lattice pair, and chiral supersolid phase with a helical antiskyrmion lattice.
+And these quantum phases can be achieved by modulating the Rydberg interaction strength, SOC strength, and Raman coupling strength.
+Additionally, it is shown that rotation and in-plane gradient magnetic field can give rise to the destruction of the chiral supersolid phase and transform the ground state of the system into a miscible phase.
 Moreover, we investigate the rotating dynamics of the system by using a phenomenological dissipation model, and find that the system supports dissipative continuous time crystals.

 This paper is organized as follows.
 In Sec.
 II, we formulate the theoretical model and methods.
 In Sec.
 III, we first study the ground-state structures of the system, and then discuss the effects of rotation and in-plane quadrupole magnetic field on the ground state of the system.
-Next, the Bogoliubov excitations of the two-component Rydberg-dressed BECs with Raman-induced SOC in free space are analyzed.
-Furthermore, we investigate the rotational dynamic behaviors of the system.
-Finally, we briefly discuss the experimental feasibility of the present system.
+Next, we investigate the rotational dynamic behaviors of the system.
 The main conclusions of the paper are summarized in the last section.